 Podiatrists are health professionals who diagnose and treat medical and surgical problems and injuries of the feet and ankles, such as corns, warts, plantar fasciitis, bunions, or hammer toes.
 They also perform reconstructive surgery.

-Podiatrists provide extended care for people who need it, such as those with foot problems caused by diabetes.
+Podiatrists provide extended care for people who need it, such as those who have foot problems caused by diabetes.

 Author: Healthwise Staff